comma-compliance/whatsapp-capture/CONTRIBUTING.md

-# Contributing to WhatsApp Connector
+# Contributing to WhatsApp Capture

 ### 1. Development Workflow
 1. **Fork** the repository.